Student Accountability and Conflict Response Regulations

 What will happen to my disciplinary records after graduation?

-Your disciplinary records are kept in the Office of Student Conduct for seven years past your graduation, but only reported out for three years past your graduation.
+Your disciplinary records are kept in the OSACR for seven years past your graduation, but only reported out for three years past your graduation.
 For more information, please consult the Student Discipline Records Policy.